Bay mud: Regulatory issues and actions

 The Millennium Tower, an example of a tall building built on bay mud, was completed in 2008 and subsequently experienced sinking.
 This has had a negative impact on the residents of this building.
 In response to this subsidence, San Francisco's city attorney filed a lawsuit against the developer, because the developer failed to inform the residents of the accelerated speed that the building was sinking at.

 Sea level rise

-Sea level rise will have a huge impact on the ecosystems surrounding and within bays all across the globe.
-Sea level rise in California will completely engulf bay mud that makes up San Francisco Bay.
-In order to deal with sea level rise the California Coastal Commission has adopted policy guidelines to help California.
+Sea level rise will have a huge impact on the all costal ecosystems, including bays, where bay mud is found.
+Sea level rise in California will completely submerge the bay mud that makes up San Francisco Bay, and in order to deal with sea level rise the California Coastal Commission has adopted policy guidelines for the state.
+Many other local, regional, and national authorities have announced or are working on similar plans for other locations around the world, though levels of preparation (and concern) vary widely between jurisdictions.